Before you start working with contacts, it’s a good idea to get to grips with the most important concepts. You can find an overview below.

 You can add custom data to contacts.
 These are additional fields that you can add on top of default data on a separate tab of the contacts inspector and contact bookings.

 There are also custom data fields of contact type “Contact”, the contact fields.
 These are specific input fields that allow you to add contacts to events, resources or contacts.
+Read more about what you can do with custom data.

 - You can retrieve the keyword for custom data fields easily in an inspector by holding down Ctrl+Alt (Windows) or Ctrl+Option (macOS).
 The field’s label will change to the keyword.